Enoch Sontonga: Career

 The first verse and chorus of "Nkosi Sikelel' iAfrika" was composed in 1897 and it was originally intended to be a school anthem.
 Some sources say he wrote the tune the same year.
 It was first sung in public in 1899 at the ordination of Reverend Mboweni, who was the first Tsonga Methodist minister.
-Later the Xhosa poet Samuel Mqhayi wrote a further seven verses.
+Later, the Xhosa poet Samuel Mqhayi wrote a further seven verses.

-Sontonga died on 18 April 1905.
-According to his death certificate, he died of gastro-enteritis and a perforated appendix which was a common cause of death at the time - the water was not very safe.
+Sontonga died on 18 April 1905 of gastroenteritis and a perforated appendix, a common cause of death at the time due to unsafe drinking water.

 Personal life

 Sontonga married Diana Mgqibisa, the daughter of a minister in the African Methodist Episcopal Church, and they had a son.
 Mgqibisa died in 1939.

 Legacy

 The song started to be more well known after John Langalibalele Dube's Ohlange Institute's choir used it.
 They played it at the South African Native National Congress meeting in 1912.
 It was sung after the closing prayer and the ANC adopted it as its official closing anthem in 1925.
 It was recorded in London as "Nkosi sikelel' iAfrika" in 1923 and it was published by the Lovedale Press in 1927.

 For many years, the site of Sontonga's grave was unknown, but it was finally located in the "Native Christian" section of the Braamfontein cemetery in the early-1990s.
 One of the reasons why the location of his grave remained a mystery is that it was listed under the name "Enoch" and not by his surname "Sontonga".

 On 24 September 1996, Sontonga's grave was declared a national monument and a memorial on the site was unveiled by then-President Nelson Mandela.
 At the same ceremony, the South African Order of Meritorious Service (Gold) was bestowed on Enoch Sontonga posthumously.